-We receive our funding from: the University of Massachusetts, Amherst; Town of Amherst (Grant No. 2010-WE-AX-0009); Town of Belchertown (Grant No. 2017-WE-AX-0012); the Five College Consortium INC.; the MA Department of Public Health: and by the MA Office of Victim Assistance (through a Victims of Crime Act of 1984 (VOCA) grant from the OVC USDOJ); the MA Department of Public Health (including RPE funding from the Centers for Disease Control); the MA DPH Rural Sexual and Domestic Violence Project (Grant No. 2011-WR-AX-0016); and the Department of Justice Office on Violence Against Women (Grant No.2013-WA-AX-0008) and private donors.
-The opinions, findings, conclusions, and recommendations expressed in this publication are those of the Center for Women & Community and do not necessarily reflect the views of MADPH, MOVA, CDC, USDOJ OVC or OVW.
+We receive our funding from: the University of Massachusetts, Amherst; Town of Amherst (Grant No. 2017-WE-AX-0009); Town of Belchertown (Grant No. 2017-WE-AX-0012); the Five College Consortium INC.; the MA Department of Public Health: and by the MA Office of Victim Assistance (through a Victims of Crime Act of 1984 (VOCA) grant from the OVC USDOJ); and the MA Department of Public Health.
+The opinions, findings, conclusions, and recommendations expressed in this publication are those of the Center for Women & Community and do not necessarily reflect the views of MADPH, MOVA, USDOJ OVC or OVW.